gjferrari/team-profile-generator-/README.md

 ## Description

 This command-line application takes in information about employees on a software engineering team, then generates an HTML webpage that displays summaries for each person.
-NOTE FOR GRADER: this code is not finished

 ## Table of Contents